thycotic/privman-docs/admin/tasks/server/fs-ds-maint.md

 ### Parameters

 * Directory: The AD instance from which to delete resources.
-* Delete users: If set then this task will delete users from Privilege Manager imported from the given directory.
+* Delete users: If set, then this task will delete users from Privilege Manager imported from the given directory.
-* Delete groups: If set then this task will delete groups from Privilege Manager imported from the given directory.
+* Delete groups: If set, then this task will delete groups from Privilege Manager imported from the given directory.
-* Delete computers: If set then this task will delete computers from Privilege Manager imported from the given directory.
+* Delete computers: If set, then this task will delete computers from Privilege Manager imported from the given directory.
-* Delete organization: If set then this task will delete OUs from Privilege Manager imported from the given directory.
+* Delete organization: If set, then this task will delete OUs from Privilege Manager imported from the given directory.
-* Delete sites: If set then this task will delete sites from Privilege Manager imported from the given directory.
+* Delete sites: If set, then this task will delete sites from Privilege Manager imported from the given directory.
 * Ignore dependencies: Use this as a last resort if you wish to delete and ignore any items that depend on the resources being deleted.

 ## Merge Computers with Duplicate Azure Device IDs